ricardo-rogulski/price-calculator/README.md

 # Price Calculator
-Coding test to be part of Kambi's great team :)
+Coding test to be part of Kambi's team!

 ## Escope
 This project calculates the price of a given product, according to the parameters.